MSF-OCB/org-nixos-config-public/CONTRIBUTING.md

 - **Report bugs** via GitHub issues.
 Please include as much detail as possible.
 - **Submit pull requests** for fixes or improvements.
 Smaller, focused PRs are easiest for us to review.
 - **Fork the project** if you’d like to experiment or take it in new directions.
-At present, anyone who wants to use this code will first need to fork it, and we encourate this.
+At present, anyone who wants to use this code will first need to fork it, and we encourage this.

 ## Contribution guidelines